LibCrowds/docs/docs/setup/installation.md

     vagrant plugin install vagrant-proxyconf
     ```

-LibCrowds should now be running using the default settings at
+LibCrowds should now be running, using the default settings, at
 [http://127.0.0.1:8080](http://127.0.0.1:8080).

+!!! info
+    You must access the website at http://127.0.0.1:8080, rather than
+    http://localhost:8080, otherwise it will not be possible to track the user
+    session cookie.

-However, if you open it up now you are likely to see an error message as the
+However, if you attempt to open the site now you are likely to see an error
-two servers have not yet been configured to communicate properly with each
+message as the two servers have not yet been configured to communicate properly
-other.
+with each other, nor have we installed the required plugins.

+---

-The next step is [Configuring PYBOSSA](/setup/configuring-pybossa.md).
+The next step is to install the required [Plugins](/setup/plugins.md).